mgorav/spring-flowable/README.md

 A Spring Boot application which embeds a BPMN 2.0 inside the application.

-Following flow is configures using flowable:
+Following flow is configured using flowable:

 ![alt text](./flow.png)